Difference between state integrated schools and charter schools

 An enrolment cap, and enrolment schemes apply.

-State integrated school has a special character and this informs their enrolment schemes under the Education and Training Act.
+State integrated schools have a special character and this informs their enrolment schemes under the Education and Training Act.

 Fees

-If their integration agreement had allowed them to charge attendance dues, they can charge a property maintenance fee.
+If the school previously charged attendance dues, they can charge a property maintenance fee.